 You just have to fill in the parameters of the Placid URL.
 That's it – we'll generate all share images from then on!

 Curious?
-You can sign up for Placid for free right now and try it for yourself!
+You can sign up for Placid and try it for yourself!
 If you need a bit more guidance, you can take a look at our guides for Getting Started with Placid for WordPress (there's a video!), Getting Started with the Placid API or the Placid API documentation.

 If you need more support, you can always contact us.
 We're happy to help you with your templates and integration!